glzr-io/glazewm/README.md

 **Q: How can I ignore GlazeWM's keybindings when `<insert application>` is focused?**

-The `ignore` window rule can be used to prevent GlazeWM from interacting with a specific window.
-When an ignored window is in focus, all keybindings are disabled.

-In the default config, there's also the keybinding `alt+shift+p` that disables all other keybindings until `alt+shift+p` is pressed again.
+This isn't currently supported, however, the keybinding `alt+shift+p` in the default config is used to disable all other keybindings until `alt+shift+p` is pressed again.

 [discord-badge]: https://img.shields.io/discord/1041662798196908052.svg?logo=discord&colorB=7289DA
 [discord-link]: https://discord.gg/ud6z3qjRvM